mbianchidev/mbianchidev/public-speaking/CFPs/Kill-all-the-clusters.md

 # Kill all the clusters!

 Submitted to:
-- KubeCon EU 2024 - main conference
+- w/ Alessandro Vozza KubeCon EU 2024 - main conference

 Accepted to:
 - TBD